Solange Knowles: House of Deréon

 Knowles and sister Beyoncé modeled for their family's clothing line, House of Deréon, named after their grandmother, Agnéz Deréon.
 She also helped launch Deréon, a junior apparel collection and sister line to House of Deréon.
 Both sisters modeled for Deréon, and were featured in most of Deréon's marketing campaigns.
 Together they were featured in a "Got Milk?" campaign ad, wearing House of Deréon.

 Saint Heron

 In 2013, Knowles launched the digital platform Saint Heron as a music and cultural hub to amplify Black artistry.
 In May 2021, Saint Heron expanded into an institution that includes a studio, creative agency, library, and art gallery.
+In November 2025, Knowles published Azurest Blue: The Life and Legacy of Amaza Lee Meredith, a research journal chronicling the multifaceted life and career of Amaza Lee Meredith, exclusively available through Saint Heron Library.

 University of Southern California

-In October 2025, Knowles began a three-year position at the University of Southern California as a scholar in residence for the Thornton School of Music.
-In the position, she will work on developing a program in music curation and teach the course "Records of Discovery: Methodologies for Music and Cultural Curatorial Practices".
+In October 2025, Knowles announced a three-year position at the University of Southern California as a scholar in residence for the Thornton School of Music.
+In this position, beginning in 2027, she will work on developing a program in music curation and teach the course "Records of Discovery: Methodologies for Music and Cultural Curatorial Practices".

+Public Art Practice

+In September 2026, Knowles debuted her public art practice as a part of Google Chrome's exhibition "Unfinished Projects".
+The exhibition featured Knowles' large-scale copper sculptures displayed along the New York High Line's Chelsea Market Passage.